MilkMGN/SanctumWeb/README.md

   **Developers**
   - @MilkMGN - Idea and main framework
-  - @TheExoEngineer - Info page and some image capture, when i didn't (still dont) have an RTX card
+  - @TheExoEngineer - some image capture, when i didn't (still dont) have an RTX card
-  - @GhastMan01012 - All JavaScript work, and an attempt at stealing @TheExoEngineer 's job
+  - @GhastMan01012 - an attempt at stealing @TheExoEngineer 's job
-  - FluidBridge032 - Supposedly made some paragraphs, and complained about how Bootstrap works (make a gitthub account so i can @ you aaaaaa)
+  - @FluidBridge032 - Supposedly made some paragraphs, and complained about how Bootstrap works (even though we dont have bootstrap (anymore))

   ## Table of Contents
   * [Installation](#installation)